asdf-vm/asdf-elixir/README.md

 ## Elixir precompiled versions

 Precompiled Elixir packages are built by [Bob](https://github.com/hexpm/bob/blob/master/README.md#elixir-builds) whenever a git push or a new release is made at the elixir repo.
+There's also a [status page](https://bobs-list.kobrakai.de/) available with an overview of all available packages and their availability.

-These precompiled packages are built against every officially supported OTP version, however if you only specify the elixir version, like `1.4.5`, the downloaded binaries will be those compiled against the oldest OTP release supported by that version.
+The precompiled packages are built against every officially supported OTP version, however if you only specify the elixir version, like `1.4.5`, the downloaded binaries will be those compiled against the oldest OTP release supported by that version.